Southern Horizons

 Day 3: Ait Ben-Haddou

-Then the landscape shifts dramatically.
-A two-hour 4x4 journey carries us off-road and into the vastness of the Sahara.
-From there, we continue by camel, riding gently across the dunes as the sun sets over the horizon.
+An exhilarating 4x4 journey takes us off-road and into the wild open expanse of Erg Chigaga, one of Morocco’s most remote and majestic dune regions.
+From there, we continue by camel, moving slowly across the sand as the sun begins to sink toward the horizon.

 Day 5: Erg Chigaga — Desert Day